-For hotel operations, staff with diverse skillsets and experience are a necessity, including chefs, technicians, receptionists, and housekeeping staff.
-Training are tailored for staffs' learning progress which ranges from requiring specialised training in niche fields (e.g. cooking and food hygiene) to more general areas such as Work, Health, Safety (WHS) training and Basic Fire Awareness.
+Staff with diverse skillsets and experience are a necessity, including chefs, technicians, receptionists, and housekeeping staff.
+Training is tailored for staffs' learning progress which ranges from requiring specialised training in niche fields (e.g. cooking and food hygiene) to more general areas such as Work, Health, Safety (WHS) training and Basic Fire Awareness.
 Staff satisfaction in their career is also a key priority for us which is addressed at least annually during the performance appraisal which pertains to all eligible staff.
-Staff will be informed of their performance against expectations, checked with if there are gaps in their knowledge, and asked if there exist avenues that they wish to venture into to advance in their career.
+Staff will be informed of their performance against expectations, checked with if there are gaps in their knowledge, and asked if there are existing avenues they wish to venture into to advance in their career.

-Style of training varies based on suitability of the information to be taught which can range from on-the-job training for knowledge that requires more experiential learning to online training for more passive awareness.
+The style of training varies based on the suitability of the information to be taught which can range from on-the-job training for knowledge that requires more experiential learning to online training for more passive awareness.